 Chart listing the most popular types of video content marketing

-It behooves your energy utility to add video content into its marketing strategy to increase customer engagement and satisfaction.
-Read on for five specific reasons why video content adds value to a marketing strategy.
+Including personalized energy customer videos as part of your utility’s communications plan is a highly effective way to increase customer engagement and satisfaction.
+Read on to learn the five specific reasons why video content adds value to a marketing strategy.

-Customers are bombarded by hundreds of marketing campaigns each day, but a video can cut through the clutter and capture attention in a unique and powerful way.
-Viewers report remembering 95% of a message when watching a video versus only 10% when reading it in text.
+Customers are bombarded by hundreds of marketing campaigns each day, but a personalized video provides an individualized experience, capturing attention in a unique and powerful way.

-2. Entertain and educate customers about complex topics
+2. Entertain and educate customers about relevant topics

 4. Encourage social shares and engagement

-Whether on social or a website, customers expect to see video content.
+Whether on social media or a website, customers expect to see video content.
 In fact, consumers say that videos are their favorite type of content to see on social media.
-When customers love what they see, they will often share those videos with friends and family, expanding the reach of your utility’s audience.
+When customers love what they see, they will often share their good experiences with friends and family, expanding the reach of your utility’s audience.
+After receiving a personalized energy customer video, many customers may want to share their experiences on their own social media, furthering the reach of your utility’s message.

 Videos on social media also feature rich storytelling capabilities in an easy-to-digest format, making it well-suited for busy, on-the-go audiences.
 Make the visuals eye-catching and keep the video to one minute or less.
 Make sure you add captions to all your videos so that viewers don’t have to turn on the sound when watching.